jfarrell423/powershell-scripts/README.md

 2) Add Powershell Script to Set Ollama Process to run as high priority using powershell.
 3) Set Execution Policies.
-4) Adding Sample OLLAMA LLM Scripts for coammand line
+4) Adding Sample OLLAMA LLM Scripts for command line
 5) Added GH-GEI script to create a migration script for an organization.

    a) Needs a couple of Personal access tokens for each site (required)